 2. Spiritual Vibes of Dashashwamedh Ghat in Varanasi, Uttar Pradesh

 Image by Sujay25 via Wikimedia

-Dashashwamedh Ghat is a main ghat or bathing place in Varanasi, situated on the River Ganga, Uttar Pradesh.
+Dashashwamedh Ghat is a major Incredible Colors of India, is a main ghat or bathing place in Varanasi, situated on the River Ganga, Uttar Pradesh.
 The ghat is vast, spectacular and offers a fascinating experience.
 Varanasi is one of the oldest cities in the country and a cultural hub.
 What makes the ghat colorful is the beauty of the place with people dressed in different robes of orange, white, red, etc.